kyxyes/csci4235/README.md

 =====================
 <p><b>About Project GOTabs</b></p>
 Number of windows open and tabs(in BadgeText) in each window including titles, url and selected tab(here I use red font).
-Except your requirements, you can also click title in pupup and switch to different tab.
+You can also click title in pupup and switch to different tab.
 Because I think this will make this extension more meaningful.
 So I add 'id' in dictionary Tab of widget.idl.